OWC ThunderBay 8 review: loads of space, room for improvement

 Overall, the ThunderBay 8 is working well for my photo and video storage needs.
 The Thunderbolt 3 speeds are fantastic, and I have plenty of room to grow in the future.
 There are, however, some things that could be improved.

-The Thunderbolt 3 / USB-C cable is only 2.5' long.
-This is long enough when the ThunderBay is sitting next to a PC or Mac, but otherwise is too short.
+The included Thunderbolt 3 / USB-C cable is only 2.5' long.
+This is long enough when the ThunderBay is sitting next to a PC or Mac, but otherwise too short for anything else.
 To get my ThunderBay 8 on the floor, behind my desk, away from my desktop Mac Studio, I purchased a longer OWC Thunderbolt 4 / USB-C cable (which is backwards compatible with Thunderbolt 3).
 A longer cable in the box would be much better.

 RAID volumes cannot be expanded.
 This may be more of a SoftRAID thing than a ThunderBay thing, but at the time of this review, new drives cannot be added to an existing RAID volume.
 The only way to expand a volume is to backup the ThunderBay's data elsewhere, format a new (larger) RAID volume, then move the data back.
 This was one of the Drobo features I especially liked, for I could add or replace drives anytime to increase storage capacity.
 SoftRAID can't do that, so it's better to buy more storage and build larger RAID volumes at the get-go.